pixe1f10w/dotfiles/README.md

 # Dotty repository

+This is configuration files of my environment.
+This repo uses [Dotty](https://github.com/trym/dotty).

 ## dotfiles/

 Dotty will symlink files and directories in the root your repos dotfiles/ directory, relative to ~.